Water, water everywhere means — new opportunities for rural Illinois?

 The Illinois Fire Services Association is the partnership of the 13 major fire services organizations in Illinois joined to promote and coordinate the activities and programs as it relates to life, health, and safety of the citizens of the State of Illinois.
 The Association is composed of the elected and appointed leaders of all of the statewide fire service organizations in Illinois; the Chicago Fire Department, the Illinois Fire Service Institute, and the Office of the State Fire Marshal.
 Together the member organizations represent both career and volunteer fighters in the urban, suburban, and rural areas across our state.
 The member organizations, together, speak for our state's Fire Chiefs and more than 42,000 Illinois firefighters on the significant issues that affect our fire, emergency medical service, and our citizens.

 Business First's 2016 rankings of 477 U.S. public colleges.
-The first 250 schools are listed in numerical order, followed by the lower echelon of 227 schools in alphabetical order.
+The first 250 schools are listed in numerical order, followed by the lower prednisone echelon of 227 schools in alphabetical order.
 Read more about the rankings here.

 Secretary Bryan A. Schneider of the Illinois Department of Financial and Professional Regulation (IDFPR) is pleased to announce that paperless licensing and renewals have now been implemented for the professions licensed and regulated by the Divisions of Real Estate and Professional Regulation.
 The transition away from paper-based renewals and licenses means that regulated professionals will now be able to renew their license quickly and easily online, and be provided proof of licensure through email and IDFPR’s License Lookup application.
 The move to paperless technology is part of the Department’s ongoing efforts to modernize the state’s regulatory agency and will save the state nearly $3 million in postage, paper and printing costs over the next five years.
 (Click here to read more about these changes.)